2018 - 2019 Reflections Theme:

 Each year, the Reflections Program challenges students to create art that supports a specific theme.
 Themes are selected from thousands of ideas submitted by students to the National PTAs Reflections Program Theme Search.
-The theme for the 2017-2018 season is "Within Reach".
+The theme for the 2018-2019 season is "Heroes Around Us".

 For 2017-2018 the Council Reflections Chairs are Courtney Fielder and Jodie Goodwin.

 Unit Award of Excellence entries are DUE to Council no later than October 27, 2017

 When children express themselves Participating in the Reflections Program is an opportunity for students to explore and learn about various art forms.
 It does not matter whether an entry created for the Reflections Program has been created as a classroom assignment or independently at home.
 Artistic exploration and expression enhance and develop intellectual, social, and physical skills.
 Creating art is a valuable learning process.